Residents in China's north complain as smog alert enters fifth day

 The air quality index (AQI) in the major steel-producing district of Fengnan in the Hebei city of Tangshan was still as high as 578 on Wednesday morning.
 Red alerts are issued when the AQI is forecast to exceed 200 for more than four days in a row, 300 for more than two days or 500 for at least 24 hours.

-Concentrations of hazardous breathable particles known as PM2.5, another pollution gauge, were at a dangerous 380 micrograms per cubic meter.
-PM2.5 levels also remained high in Beijing, with average readings of 360 micrograms per cubic meter, according to official data.
-The safe recommended level of PM2.5 is 10 micrograms per cubic meter, according to the World Health Organization.
+Concentrations of hazardous breathable particles known as PM2.5, another pollution gauge, were at a dangerous 380 micrograms per cubic metre.
+PM2.5 levels also remained high in Beijing, with average readings of 360 micrograms per cubic metre, according to official data.
+The safe recommended level of PM2.5 is 10 micrograms per cubic metre, according to the World Health Organization.

 The Beijing-Tianjin-Hebei region, known as Jing-Jin-Ji, has been at the forefront of China's efforts to cut pollution and has pledged to cut emissions of PM2.5 by 25 percent over the 2013-2017 period.